-Seattle Pride weekend is quickly approaching and Chef Mac Jarvis of Queer Bar is sharing a delicious recipe for eggs benedict to help kick off the festivities.
+Seattle — In honor of Pride weekend Chef Mac Jarvis of Queer Bar shared a delicious recipe for eggs benedict.

 For the hollandaise: